DiyanaDimitrova/user-server/README.md

 | PUT /user/:id    | Update user based on ID |
 | DELETE /user/:id | Remove user based on ID |

-# Docker
+## Docker

 You need to have installed docker on your machine!

-To build image execute the following command:
+To build image locally execute the following command:

 ```
 $ docker build -t <name> .